goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 ## Introduction

 This set of scripts is used to automate API Connect deployment on VMWare.
-The Gateway is setup with a shared ETH for management and data traffic.
+The Gateway setup supports separete ETH interfaces for management and data traffic.
-The Gateway GWD and GW configuration is based on the same crypto keys.
+The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the cert can be CA-signed or self-signed).

+## DataPower prerequisites

+- XML Management Interface is enabled on all DataPower gateways.
+- REST Management Interface is enabled on all DataPower gateways.
+- Same credentials are used for all DataPower gateways.
+- Certificates and private key are located in the PROJECT/keys folder.
+- Fill out a configuration file and pass it as an CLI argument to the script [a relative link](08-deploy-dp.sh).
+Use the provided template [a relative link](00-project-template.conf).

 ## Support